Rosa-1015/landing_page/README.md

 ## Description

-Sprint 1.2.
-A Landing Page.
+Sprint 1.1.
+HTML i CSS amb Flex

 A simple landing page created with only HTML and CSS, without frameworks or JavaScript.
 Ideal as a basic example for practicing static web design.
 It's part of a web development sprint designed to practice semantic structure, custom styles, and clean design.

 ## Project Structure

 📦️1_LANDING_PAGE
+┣ 📂src
-┣ 📂images
+┃ ┗ 📂images
 ┃   ┗ 📂icons
-┣ 📄 styles.css
+┣ 📂styles
 ┣ 📄 index.html
 ┗ 📄 README.md